User Community Service Desk Downloads

 10

-Data statistics are computed in incremental way, creating partial counts that needs to be summed to get a correct total value.
-If the number of partial counts is greater than this parameter, partial counts are summed and replaced by a single total count.
+Data statistics are computed in an incremental way, creating partial counts that needs to be summed up to get the correct total value.
+If the number of partial counts is greater than this parameter, partial counts are summed up and replaced by a single total count.

 nme.eventHandler.active